 Contact the major consumer credit-reporting bureaus and ask each to place a fraud alert on your name.
 This way, if anyone tries to steal your financial identity — for example, by trying to open a credit-card account in your name — you'll know.
 (You'll also learn when anyone tries to look up your credit.)

-In the U.S., fraud alerts, also known as credit alerts, are free and can be renewed every 90 days.
+In the U.S., fraud alerts, also known as credit alerts, are free and can be renewed every year.
+(Until the fall of 2018, it was every 90 days.)
 Once an alert is requested, the customer will get a free credit report.

 Canadian regulations vary by province, and are somewhat less convenient for consumers.
 TransUnion (1-800-663-9980) charges $5 for each credit-alert request; its Potential Fraud Alert form can be found online, but the form must be filled out and mailed by hand.
 However, Equifax (1-800-465-7166, press option 3 for Fraud) lets you request a credit alert over the phone and doesn't charge for it.

 But for either credit-reporting bureau, Canadian residents must file and cite a police report stating the reason for the fraud-alert request.
 (Experian no longer provides consumer credit services in Canada.)